zKurisu/latex-count/README.md

 # Introduction
-Calculate the body word count (general, not very accurate) in latex file (English) using perl code.
+Calculate the body word count (general, not very accurate) in latex/typst file (English) using perl code.

 # Usage
+## LaTeX Example
 For all `.tex` file under the current directory:
 ```sh
 $ tree